TimotheeNkwar/langchain_ollama/Project_summary/PROJECT_SUMMARY.md

-# 🎬 Project Summary: IMDB Movie AI Agent
+# 🎬 Project Summary: TMDB Movie AI Agent

 ## What You've Built

-A complete AI Agent application that intelligently queries and analyzes the IMDB Top 1000 movies dataset using:
+A complete AI Agent application that intelligently queries and analyzes 50,000 movies from The Movie Database (TMDB) using:
 - **LangChain** for agent orchestration
 - **MongoDB** for data storage
 - **Ollama (Local LLM)** for natural language understanding